notthecoolguyyouknow/WallpaperChanger/README.md

 # Educational Use Only

 This script is designed for educational institutions where students frequently change their wallpaper.
-By modifying the variables in the [`noesunvirus.ps1`](https://github.com/notthecoolguyyouknow/WallpaperChanger/blob/main/noesunvirus.ps1#L27) script (And if can delete all of [this](https://github.com/notthecoolguyyouknow/WallpaperChanger/blob/main/noesunvirus.ps1#L40-L47), you can ensure that the wallpaper is reset to a consistent image upon startup.
+By modifying the variables in the [`noesunvirus.ps1`](https://github.com/notthecoolguyyouknow/WallpaperChanger/blob/main/noesunvirus.ps1) script (and if you can delete all of [this](https://github.com/notthecoolguyyouknow/WallpaperChanger/blob/main/noesunvirus.ps1#L7-L8), [this](https://github.com/notthecoolguyyouknow/WallpaperChanger/blob/main/noesunvirus.ps1#L28-L29), and [this](https://github.com/notthecoolguyyouknow/WallpaperChanger/blob/main/noesunvirus.ps1#L42-L47)), you can ensure that the wallpaper is reset to a consistent image upon startup.

 ## Overview